-It has become increasingly evident that the large volume of modern multi-dimensional astrophysical datasets - either theoretical simulations or data products from existing/forthcoming observing facilities (e.g. the SKA) require innovative alternatives to 2-D diagrams for their visualization and publication.
-We strongly believe that tackling this issue requires to move the focus away from specific software, and direct the discussion towards file formats.
+theoretical simulations or data products from existing/forthcoming observing facilities (e.g., the SKA)-require innovative alternatives to 2D diagrams for their visualization and publication.
+We strongly believe that tackling this issue requires us to move the focus away from specific software and direct the discussion toward file formats.
 Here, we propose that the X3D pathway offers a viable framework to develop alternative visualization techniques (such as interactive HTML documents) while providing a single entry point connecting a growing range of advanced data visualization solutions.

-The detailed examples included in the Github repository associated to this article demonstrate the current possibilities (and existing limitations) offered by the X3D pathway in terms of data visualization, and provide the interested readers with the means of testing and implementing the X3D pathway with their own datasets.
-As a complete and new framework for multi-dimensional data visualization, we believe that the X3D pathway also provides a useful reference and comparison point (in terms of capabilities, limitations and flexibility) for ongoing efforts and future propositions regarding the visualization and publication of complex multi-dimensional datasets.
+The detailed examples provided in this article demonstrate the current possibilities (and existing limitations) offered by the X3D pathway in terms of data visualization, and provide interested readers with the means of testing and implementing the X3D pathway with their own data sets.
+As a complete and new framework for multi-dimensional data visualization, we believe that the X3D pathway also provides a useful reference and comparison point (in terms of capabilities, limitations, and flexibility) for ongoing efforts and future propositions regarding the visualization and publication of complex multidimensional data sets.

-We thank Colin Vest for performing the 3-D prints described in Section 3.4, Antoine Goutenoir for stimulating discussions and his feedback on some of the example scripts included in the Github repository associated to this article, and the anonymous referee for his/her comments and suggestions.
-The green and red dice examples presented in this article were first generated by Vogt as part of a lecture on advanced data visualization at the Australian National Institute for Theoretical Astrophysics (ANITA) Astroinformatics Summer School held in February 2015 in Canberra, and included in his Ph.D. thesis at the Australian National University (DOI:10.4225/13/5553E63D6A79A).
-This work has been partly supported by Grant AYA2011-30491-C02-01, and AYA2014-52013-C2-1-R, co-financed by MICINN and FEDER funds, and the Junta de Andalusia (Spain) Grant TIC-114.
-This research has made use of NASAs Astrophysics Data System and the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
+We thank Colin Vest for performing the 3D prints described in Section 3.4, Antoine Goutenoir for stimulating discussions and his feedback on some of the example scripts included as supplementary material to this article, and the anonymous referee for comments and suggestions.
+The green and red dice examples presented in this article were first generated by Vogt as part of a lecture on advanced data visualization at the Australian National Institute for Theoretical Astrophysics (ANITA) Astroinformatics Summer School held in February 2015 in Canberra, and included in his PhD thesis at the Australian National University (DOI: 10.4225/13/ 5553E63D6A79A).
+This work has been partly supported by grants AYA2011-30491-C02-01 and AYA2014-52013-C2-1-R, co-financed by MICINN and FEDER funds, and the Junta de Andalusia (Spain) Grant TIC-114.
+This research has made use of NASAs Astrophysics Data System and the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 This research has also made use of ASTROPY, a community-developed core PYTHON package for Astronomy (Astropy Collaboration et al. 2013), of MAYAVI (Ramachandran & Varoquaux 2011), of APLPY, an open-source plotting package for PYTHON hosted at http://aplpy.github.com, and of MONTAGE, funded by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation Technologies Project, under Cooperative Agreement Number NCC5-626 between NASA and the California Institute of Technology.